Joanna Foster: Television and film

 Foster's first television role was as Theresa in the 1979 BBC television drama Testament of Youth.
 The following year she portrayed Clara Brewer in the ITV television series Flickers.
-In 1982, she starred as Fran in "The Visitors"; a supernatural thriller made for the British horror anthology series West Country Tales.
+In 1982, she starred as Fran in "The Visitor"; a supernatural thriller made for the British horror anthology series West Country Tales.
 In 1988, she portrayed Ellen Thompson in the BBC television series Blind Justice; an award winning television series produced by Michael Wearing which "exposed the inadequacies of the British criminal justice system".

 Between 1992 and 1993, Foster played staff general manager Kate Miller in the hospital drama Casualty.
 She is the fourth actress to portray the role of Susan Barlow in Coronation Street, after Katie Heannau, Wendy Jane Walker and Suzy Paterson.
 She played the character for one month from January 2001 until the character's death in a car crash in February 2001.
 She also starred in the Five soap Family Affairs between 2002 and 2003, where she played Ginny Davenport.
 She also played the role of Miriam, the sister of Moses, in the History Channel's The Bible.